- National FACC Network

 - Copy of University diploma(s) or transcript(s), translated in French

-- Proof of previous employment (if applicable).
+- Proof of previous employment (if applicable), translated in French.
 Previous employment should be submitted only if it applies to the field of your intended training.
 Include past titles, responsibilities and dates of positions.

 - Clear photocopy of the first six pages of your U.S. Passport

 - Valid passport, plus a photocopy of the identification, last Schengen visa obtained if applicable, and validity page(s)

 - Passport needs to have been issued within the past 10 years and be valid for a minimum of 15 months after the day you plan to leave the United States

 - One original enclosed long-stay visa application form, completed, dated and signed-original

 - Two passport ID photos, less than 3 months old and meeting the set standards – which MUST be attached (paper clipped) to the application form

 - Size 35 mm x 45 mm, with white plain background, neutral expression, taken within the past 3 months.

 - One enclosed OFII form (where only the top part is to be filled in)

 - Proof of address in your consular jurisdiction: copy of recent Utility bill or lease agreement or deed of House/Apartment, under your name or copy of driver’s licence/State ID